Pretend

 What are Groups and Story Groups?

 Story Groups are containers that hold story elements.
 These elements can be scenes, sequences, video and audio clips, storyboards, and they can even contain another Story Group.
 You can even create Groups to add related items like reference material, web links or 3rd party files.
-This results in a hierarchal structure of different groups.
+This results in a hierarchical structure of different groups.
 A common one is the Show/Sequence/Scene/Shot structure as seen below.

 Common show structure